Kurizle/simple_shell/README.md

+0x16 C - Simple Shell

+DESCRIPTION

 The simple shell project is a collaboration project.

-BACKGROUND CONTEXT
-Write a simple UNIX command interpreter.
+The aim of this project is to create a simple UNIX command interpreter with limited functionality, but applying the core concepts of a more robust shell.
+The shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
+It incorporates many features and generally executes other commands.

 LEARNING OBJECTIVES
-At the end of this project, we were expected to be able to explain to anyone, without the help of Google:

-- Who designed and implemented the original Unix operating system
-- Who wrote the first version of the UNIX shell
-- Who invented the B programming language (the direct predecessor to the C programming language)
-- Who is Ken Thompson
 - How does a shell work
 - What is a pid and a ppid
 - How to manipulate the environment of the current process